-Pursuant to Schedule II, Part D of SEBI (LODR) Regulations, 2015, the Nomination and Remuneration Committee has laid down evaluation criteria for performance evaluation of Independent Directors, which will be based on attendance, expertise and contribution brought in by the Independent Director at the Board Meeting, which shall be taken into account at the time of reappointment of Independent Director.
+Pursuant to Schedule II, Part D of SEBI (LODR) Regulations, 2015, the Nomination and Remuneration Committee has laid down evaluation criteria for performance evaluation of Independent Directors, which will be based on attendance, expertise and contribution brought in by the Independent Director at the Board and Committee Meetings, which shall be taken into account at the time of reappointment of Independent Director.

 Pursuant to Regulation 4(f)(2)(ii) of SEBI (LODR) Regulations, 2015, the Board of Directors have reviewed and observed that the evaluation frame work of the Board of Directors was adequate and effective.

-The Boards observations on the evaluations for the previous year were similar to their observations for the year under review.
+The Boards observations on the evaluations for the year under review were similar to their observations for the previous year.
 No specific actions have been warranted based on current year observations.
 The Company would continue to familiarise its Directors on the industry, technological and statutory developments, which have a bearing on the Company and the industry, so that Directors would be effective in discharging their expected duties.

 During the year, five Board Meetings were held.
-The details of the date and number of meetings of the Board and Committees held during the financial year indicating the number of meetings attended by each Director are given in the Corporate Governance Report.
+The details of the Meetings of the Board and its various Committees are given in Corporate Governance Report.